27 May 2012. comments

 - Read book

-Each task has the same time weight associated with it.
-So for example, the above 5 items might all have a weight of 1 hour each, representing 5 hours of productivity.
+Each task represents a time to apply towards it.
+So for example the above 5 items might all have a weight of 1 hour each representing 5 hours of productivity total.

-It’s a stack of 3×5 cards held together by a clip.
-The only task visibile is the one I’m working on right now, which limits my work in progress (I don’t know what’s coming next, so I can’t be distracted by it).
-Right now I’m dedicating 1 hour each to a task.
-When the hour is up, it’s time to switch, and I take the top card and put it in the back of the stack.
-It’s analog, and rudimentary, but it’s helped me obtain a huge improvement in throughput.
-Your mileage may vary.
+I created a stack of 3x5 cards held together by a clip.
+The only task visibile on top of the stack is the one I’m working on right now.
+This limits my work in progress and I don’t know what’s coming next.
+When I complete that 1 hour time slice item I put it on the button of the stack and a new card becomes the top.
+It’s analog but its helped me obtain a huge improvement in my learning throughput.